syenpark/syenpark.github.io/_posts/2018-06-08-essential-computer-science-knowledge.md

     *My repo: [Intro2CSandPy](https://github.com/syenpark/Intro2CSandPy)*

-- #### Introduction to Computational Thinking and Data Science (MITx)
+- #### Introduction to Computational Thinking and Data Science (MITx) This is the advanced course of above one.
+It handles graph theory, and basic data science, machine learning, and statistics with Python rather than Python itself.

     *My repo: [Intro2CTandDS](https://github.com/syenpark/Intro2CTandDS)*

 - #### Introduction to Algorithms (MIT)